 |This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 857806|

-In Greece, MUSIC will focus on the conversion of agricultural residues such as straw and tree prunings to IBC for subsequent use at e.g. district heating plants.
+In Greece, MUSIC is focussing on the conversion of agricultural residues such as straw and tree prunings to IBC for subsequent use at e.g. district heating plants.

 Large municipal corporations, the Amyntaio Municipal District Heating Operation (DETEPA) and the Public Company District Heating of Ptolemaida (DETIP), offer district heating to local communities using heat from the existing lignite fired Public Power Corporation thermal power stations.
-Today, the operation and expansion of these businesses is at a great risk as the post-lignite era is approaching and the Amyntaion power plant should cease operating early 2019 according to Directive 2010/75 / EU.
+Today, the operation and expansion of these businesses is at a great risk as the post-lignite era is approaching.

-In the advanced case study, the logistics and feasibility of a torrefied biomass value chain supplying the DETEPA 30 MWth district heating plant in Amyntaio will be assessed in detail.
+In the advanced case study, the logistics and feasibility of a torrefied biomass value chain supplying the DETEPA 30 MWth district heating plant in Amyntaio has been assessed in detail.

-In the strategic case study, large-scale implementation at multiple regional (district) heating plants and relevant (cement, quick lime or magnesite) industries in the region will be investigated.
+In the strategic case study, large-scale implementation at multiple regional (district) heating plants and relevant (cement, quick lime or magnesite) industries in the region is being investigated.